Difference Between MariaDB vs MySQL

 - The MariaDB Foundation maintains MariaDB documentation, and the public can participate in the documentation.
 Oracle does MySQL documentation.

-- The public has no access to MySQL decisions, while MariaDB allows the public for development and bug decisions.
+- The public cannot access MySQL decisions, while MariaDB allows the public to develop and bug decisions.

 Comparison Table of MariaDB vs MySQL